khSardor26/khSardor26/README.md

-# Hi, I'm Sardorbek 😄
+# Hi, I'm Sardorbek 👋
-Software Engineer focused on building scalable APIs, cloud-native applications, and AI-powered solutions.
+3rd year Computer Science student with hands-on commercial experience in backend development, RESTful services, and AI-integrated systems.
+Passionate about building scalable, high-quality solutions and contributing to technological growth in Uzbekistan.
+Results-oriented problem solver with strong teamwork skills, always eager to learn and share knowledge.
 ## What I Do

 → Backend Development